 The Richard T. Robertson School of Media and Culture offers the following 14 scholarships for its majors.
 More about these and other scholarships open to mass communications majors can be found on the College of Humanities and Sciences' online scholarship information system.
 The system features a searchable database of opportunities and details the requirements for each scholarship.

-The deadline to apply for scholarships for the 2017-18 academic year has passed.
+The deadline to apply for scholarships for the 2018-19 academic year has passed.
 (Please note: The newly approved Barbra J. Payton Scholarship is an exception to this year's deadline.
-Applications for this scholarship are due on 4/13/2017.)

 The 21st Century Communications Scholarship: Created by the members of the School of Mass Communications (now the Robertson School of Media and Culture) National Advisory Board to attract the nation’s best and most creative secondary school students to the School.
 The scholarship will be awarded annually and may be renewed annually upon review of the recipient’s performance.
 This scholarship will be awarded based on demonstrated merit, an assessment of the applicant’s promise for academic success, and an applicant’s statement of desire to succeed at the School and in a mass communications profession.